We feel like we're repeating this often – possibly every chance we get – but it's true:

 Fastest Budget E-Bike

-Rugged but charming, go-anywhere, do-anything electric bike
+Go-anywhere, do-anything electric bike

 Technical and Legal Differences between Electric Bikes and Speed Pedelecs

 Do you already have an e-bike that meets your daily commuting needs, but you want something with a bit more "juice" to it?
 Or is this your first time shopping for an electric bike?